nuthanc/angular_advanced_fast/dyn-cmp-finished/README.md

   * Next it checks for those Components in the template(html files selector)
   * Next it checks in Routes
   * But for ones created in Code, we need to tell explicitly in entryComponents of AppModule

+### 8. Data Binding & Event Binding

+* Store ref of createComponent and use instance property
+* message and close in available on instance property
+* For close, use Subscription(only exception where Subject isn't used)
+* Don't forget to unsubscribe